Oakland, California: Primary and secondary education

 The Oakland Unified School District (OUSD), which covers the city except for Sheffield Village, operates most of Oakland's public schools.
 Due to financial troubles and administrative failures, it was in receivership by the state of California from 2002 to 2008.
 As of 2015, the Oakland Unified School District includes 86 division-run schools and 32 charter schools; the district also manages several adult education programs.
 As of 2015 there are 48,181 K–12 students; among division-run schools, there are 4,600 plus employees.

 OUSD test scores historically lag behind the rest of California, in particular due to a high proportion of English-language learners.
 Some individual schools have much better performance than the citywide average.
 As of 2013, for example, over half the students at Hillcrest Elementary School in the Montclair upper hills neighborhood performed at the "advanced" level in the English portion of the test, and students at Lincoln Elementary School in the Chinatown neighborhood performed at the "advanced" level in the math portion.

 Oakland's three largest public high schools are Oakland High School, Oakland Technical High School, and Skyline High School.
 Other Oakland public high schools include Castlemont High School, Fremont High School, and McClymonds High School, briefly known as Castlemont Community of Small Schools, Fremont Federation of High Schools, and McClymonds Educational Complex, respectively.

 Among charter schools in the district, North Oakland Community Charter School (NOCCS), an elementary and middle school, is one of the few public progressive schools in the country.
 Other charter schools include the Oakland Military Institute, Oakland School for the Arts, Bay Area Technology School, East Bay Innovation Academy, and Oakland Charter Academy.

 There are several religious and secular private high schools, including The College Preparatory School, Head-Royce School, Bishop O'Dowd High School, Holy Names High School, St. Elizabeth High School and Oakland Hebrew Day School.
 Catholic schools in Oakland are operated by the Roman Catholic Diocese of Oakland also include eight K–8 schools (plus one in Piedmont on the Oakland city border).
 Northern Light School is a private nonprofit elementary and middle school.
 Bentley School is an Independent Co-educational K–12, college preparatory school on two campuses in Oakland and Lafayette, California.

 Funding

-In 2017, the Oakland Unified School District has received funding from Pandora in partnership with Little Kids Rock, towards expanding music education programs within the schools.
-The result from these donations has given teachers from 20 additional Oakland- area schools the ability to participate in an eight-hour professional development workshop, and receive music education instruction from Little Kids Rock.
+In 2017, the Oakland Unified School District has received funding from the technology company Pandora in partnership with Little Kids Rock, towards expanding music education programs within the schools.
+The result from these donations has given teachers from 20 additional Oakland-area schools the ability to participate in an eight-hour professional development workshop, and receive music education instruction from Little Kids Rock.
 The donation includes providing new instruments, that will benefit over 2,000 Oakland students.